-You can use the RFXpress application to generate waveforms but you cannot transfer the waveform unless you enable the function with a option (license) key.
+You can use the RFXpress application to generate all types of waveforms available in Waveform function selection list, regardless if the optional plugin is enabled.
+But you cannot transfer or save the waveform unless the plugin is enabled with an option (license) key.